Chart Color Schemes

 Sadadeen's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Asthma and mental health issues are the most prevalent medical conditions, affecting 7.3 and 5.8% of residents respectively.
-About 75.5% of residents report being completely free from medical ailments, compared to 76.9% in Rest of NT.
-As of 2021, 9.5% of Sadadeen's population is aged 65 and over (251 people).
-While health outcomes among seniors require more attention than the broader population, they present some challenges that need focus.
+The most prevalent medical issues are asthma (7.3%) and mental health concerns (5.8%).
+Notably, 75.5% of residents report being completely free from medical ailments, compared to 76.9% in the Rest of NT.
+As of a recent date, 252 people, or 9.6%, are aged 65 and over.
+While health outcomes among seniors require more attention than the broader population, they present some challenges that need addressing.

 Frequently Asked Questions - Health